prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

     ```bash
     pica-gui
     ```

+    The PICA Launcher provides a centralized dashboard for all measurement suites.
+While each module can be launched directly from its card, the launcher also provides a quick way to access the underlying scripts for editing.
+For developer convenience, each measurement suite card includes a folder icon (📁) in the top-right corner.
+Clicking this provides a shortcut to the module's Python scripts, allowing for rapid modifications.

     > You can also run any of the individual GUI measurement modules independently.
 This is useful for quickly accessing a specific measurement without opening the main launcher.
 To do this, simply run the Python script for the desired module.
     > For example:
     > ```bash